heathbar/vizio-smart-cast/README.md

 #### Returns
 *(`Promise`)*: A promise of the http response from the smartcast device

-*NOTE*: the HTTP call may return, and thus the promise may resolve before the smartcast device has finished changing inputs.
+*NOTE:* the HTTP call may return, and thus the promise may resolve before the smartcast device has finished changing inputs.
 For that reason, it is possible to receive the old value from tv.input.current() if you call it immediately after the promise from tv.input.set(...) resolves.

 #### Example
 ```js